arzwa/InfGenetics/doc/paper/response.md

 selection $\gamma > 0$ (as in figs. 2-5).
 As outlined in my paper, I sample the number of offspring of a particular combination of gametes from a particular parental pair after selection in proportion with the expected fitness using eq.
-11 (number in new version).
+11 (equation number in new version).
 In the previous version, I then sampled, incorrectly, offspring trait values from the Gaussian distribution of offspring implied by the mixed-ploidy infinitesimal model (eq.
 7).
 This however fails to account for selection on the trait value within each parental pair.

-The density of trait values after selection is found easily.
+The density of trait values *after* selection is however also Gaussian and found easily.
 Writing $f(z)$ for the Gaussian density of trait values with mean $\bar{z}$ and variance $V$, and $w(z)$ for the fitness function, the density after selection
 $f^\ast(z)$ is